This post and its photos may contain affiliate links, view our disclosure policy.

 Inflexible thinking in kids is linked with difficulties with executive functioning skills, anxiety, autism, and other neurodevelopmental disorders.

-We want our kids to rise up to the demands life presents and get a more balanced view and better control of their emotions.
+We want our kids to rise to the demands of life and get a more balanced view and better control of their emotions.

 Fortunately, small steps can help us get there, and we’ve listed so many effective ways we can help!